-This is our 3rd update of the Google Spreadsheets based Content Strategy Helper Tool.
+This is our 3rd update of the Google Spreadsheets based Content Discovery Tool.

 There’s a lot of new stuff that makes V3 much, much better than V2.
 We’re pretty sure you’ll love what you find.